-This course would occur in Presidio, Texas at Presidio County Medical Clinic over a one month period.
+This course would occur in Presidio, Texas at Presidio County Medical Clinic over a one-month period.
 The student would see Spanish-speaking patients at least a half day each of the 5-days per week.
 The other time would be dedicated to Spanish language instruction and work on a Presidio-Ojinaga Binational Health Council project.
 At least one day of the month lone course would involve a tour of Ojinaga, Mexico health care facilities if TTUHSC travel restrictions allow.
 The hours would be 8 AM to 5 PM Monday through Friday.
 No hospital call would be included in the course.

-Interdisciplinary Year 4 Interdisciplinary continued....
-Course Number (Campus) Name/General Description Health Care Policy MIDS 8415 (Lubbock) This course will provide the students an introduction to health care policy.
+Health Care Policy

+This course will provide the students an introduction to health care policy.
 They will learn to follow bills through the legislative process to statutes and then follow the statue to rulemaking at the agency level.
 The student will learn advocacy from different perspectives and be able to discuss the governance of public health agencies.
 They will be introduced to the process of writing a white paper for government use.

-MIDS 8416 (Lubbock) MS 4 Capstone This 2 week elective course is designed to prepare students for beginning residency by focusing on validation of a subset of the Core Entrustable Professional Activities for Entering Residency (CEPAER).
-The course of each student participant where possible.
+MS 4 Capstone